People Spill Their Pocket-Sized Revenge Stories

 I had applied for a few admin jobs when I received an email saying I got invited to an interview.
 At this point, I wasn’t keeping track of what companies I had applied to, so I wasn’t surprised when I didn’t recognize the company name which I’m gonna call “Brainwashing & Manipulation Advertising Co.” for legal reasons, or B&M for short.

 I searched through my internet history to see if I could find the application on any of the job websites I frequented, but I didn’t find anything.
+But I thought, “Whatever; work is work.
+I may as well see what B&M’s about.”

-During the first interview process, nothing really seemed weird.
-It felt like a normal interview with the only notable thing being that everyone applying for it was really young and all in their early and mid-20s.
 I usually interview quite well, so I was pretty confident that I had made it into the next interview, but when I received a callback, the guy who interviewed me continuously hinted at me not being invited back before finally telling me that I had passed into the next round of interviews.

 After that call, I found myself going from not caring whether or not I had gotten the job to suddenly being really excited that I had made it through, which I thought was odd.

 During the second interview, I was taken to “the field” by a team leader ‘Hannah’ to see what the work would actually consist of.
 During the train ride out, the business was explaining to me in a very much rushed manner, but essentially, it was being the guys who stand in shopping centers and get you to sign up a direct debit for charity.
+It was commission meaning I wouldn’t be paid unless I signed anyone up.

 This did put me off, but they told me about their special “training program” that guaranteed to teach me sales and marketing techniques that would successfully get me to sign people up.